Krap Yai

 Krap Yai (กรับใหญ่, [kràp jàj]) is a tambon (subdistrict) of Ban Pong District, Ratchaburi Province, western Thailand.

 History and presently

-Krap Yai, especially at Huai Krabok is a largest Thai Chinese Hakka community in Thailand.
+Krap Yai, especially at Huai Krabok is a largest Thai Hakka Chinese community in Thailand.
 It is said that over 100 years ago, there were mainland Chinese and villagers from neighbouring area Ban Lueak, Photharam District migrated to settle here.

-Today, Thai Chinese Hakka Krap Yai also retain their form of lifestyle as in the past.
+Today, Thai Hakka Chinese Krap Yai also retain their form of lifestyle as in the past.

 Geography

 Krap Yai considered as a border town of three provinces, namely Ratchaburi, Nakhon Pathom, and Kanchanaburi.

 Neighboring tambons are (from the north clockwise): Nong Lan of Tha Maka District, Kanchanaburi Province, Nong Ngu Lueam of Kamphaeng Saen and Mueang Nakhon Pathom Districts, Nakhon Pathom Province, Tha Pha and Pak Raet in its district, and Sanam Yae of Tha Maka District, Kanchanaburi Province.

 Most of the area is loamy sand.

 Economy

 Sugarcane and corn are considered important industrial crops of this subdistrict.